Critical Care Track

 Thank you for your interest in the OHSU Anesthesiology Critical Care Medicine (CCM) training program.
-We provide a top-notch education in critical care medicine under highly respected and accomplished faculty.
+We provide an excellent educational experience in critical care medicine under highly respected and accomplished faculty.
 Currently, there are two ways in which anesthesiology residents can pursue a critical care fellowship at OHSU.
-For trainees who have completed their anesthesiology residency, we offer a traditional, one-year CCM fellowship (for more information, click here).
+For trainees who are currently enrolled and are anticipated to complete, or have already completed their anesthesiology residency, we offer a traditional, one-year CCM fellowship.
 Trainees entering anesthesiology residency from medical school can apply for the Oregon Scholars Program (OSP), a 48-month program (not including intern year) that integrates a one-year CCM fellowship into the two final years of anesthesiology residency.
-OSP trainees can begin their time at OHSU either as a categorical anesthesiology intern or as a CA-1 followng a preliminary or transitional intern year elsewhere.
+OSP trainees can begin their time at OHSU either as a categorical anesthesiology intern or as a CA-1 following a preliminary or transitional internship at another program.
 We are proud to have the longest running combined anesthesiology-critical care medicine program in the country.

 OSP CRITICAL CARE CURRICULUM